 Most executive cars in this price bracket have a touchscreen (unlike the more intuitive rotary dial-controlled systems in, say, the Audi A4 and BMW 3 Series).
 However, the Mondeo’s isn’t particularly user-friendly compared with the touchscreens in some rivals.
 The graphics aren’t especially sharp, either.

 Ford Mondeo build quality

 Again, not a Mondeo strong point.
-In fact, compared with most exectutive rivals, even in this price bracket, the Mondeo’s interior feels rather low-rent.
-There’s lots of hard plastic on the center of the dashboard, for example, and the buttons on the steering wheel also seem quite cheap.
+In fact, compared with most executive rivals, even in this price bracket, the Mondeo’s interior feels rather low-rent.
+There’s lots of hard plastic on the centre of the dashboard, for example, and the buttons on the steering wheel also seem quite cheap.